prg-titech/baccaml/README.md

 RPython's strategy is based on a tracing, on the other hand Truffle's strategy is based on a method.
 The important thing is that those strategies have their own pros and cons.

-We propose a _meta-hybrid JIT compilation framework_, and its' experimental implementation BacCaml.
+We propose a _meta-hybrid JIT compilation framework_, and its' experimental implementation called BacCaml.
 The three main features of BacCaml are:

 - applying both method- and tracing-based compilation for different program parts